-- 7. Successors and Assigns, etc. This Agreement shall constitute restrictions and covenants running with the Property.
+- Successors.
+This Agreement shall constitute restrictions and covenants running with the Property.
 The parties hereto make this Agreement on behalf of themselves and their respective successors and assigns, and hereby warrant that they have the authority and capacity to make this contract. - 8.
 Recording.
 This Agreement shall be recorded at the Oakland County Register of Deeds.

-[Signatures and Acknowledgements on Following Page]
+[Signatures and Acknowledgements on Following Pages]